sonia02020202/Sonia-s-Dine-In-Italian-Restaurant/README.md

 # Sonia-s-Dine-In-Italian-Restaurant
-Capstone - Sonia's Fine Dine-In Restaurant is a Dine in restaurant with great quality food
+Capstone - Sonia's Fine Dine-In Restaurant is a Dine in restaurant with great quality food.
+This restaurant website is for both Customers and Restaurant Owner.

 CAPSTONE Project Summary – Sonia’s Fine Dine-In Restaurant This project is a fully functional PHP-based restaurant website with front-end and back-end components.
 It includes both static and dynamic content and showcases CRUD (Create, Read, Update, Delete) functionality for restaurant menu items, desserts, and drinks